-If you lived in Faroe Islands instead of United States, you would:
+If you moved to Faroe Islands from the United States, you would:

 MAKE 42.2% LESS MONEY EVERY YEAR